noahpro99/ASLator/README.md

 ## Accomplishments that we're proud of

 1. We are proud of the fact that we were able to implement a working model and integrate it with the frontend.
+2. We had a clever stagey in detecting when there user stared and stopped signing.
-2. We are also proud of our neat hack to get the model to work on multiple signs in sequence.
+3. We are also proud of our neat hack to get the model to work on multiple signs in sequence.
 We used a sliding window to run the model multiple times and get good results.

 ## What we learned
+1. We learned how to use the MediaPipe framework to detect hand landmarks.
+2. We learned how to use the TensorFlow framework to train a multi-attention model.
+3. We improved on our knowledge of using FastAPI framework to serve a model and explored the idea of multi-threading.

 ## What's next for ASLator